nightmode/feri/docs/advanced/api/build.md

 Type: `function`

-Build a map file and if needed, also make a br and/or gz version of said map file.
+Build a map file.
+If needed, also make `.br` and/or `.gz` compressed versions of the map file.

 ```
 @param   {Object}          obj  Reusable object originally created by build.processOneBuild